shkcodes/dynamic_config_generator/README.md

 }
 ```

-will generate the file `build_config.g.dart` with the following content if you build for the release varaint.
+will generate the file `build_config.g.dart` with the following content if you build for the release variant.
 ```
 abstract class BuildConfig {
   static const IS_RELEASE = 'true';